 • Individualized learning goals are incorporated into the curriculum for all children.

-• ECC is staffed with WKU students who are pursuing an education in early childhood or a related field.
+• RECC is staffed with WKU students who are pursuing an education in early childhood or a related field.
 They are motivated to provide high quality care and instruction.

-• The ECC Director holds a certification in IECE (Interdisciplinary Early Childhood Education) and has over 20 years experience with children with delays/disabilities as well as children who are developing typically.
+• The RECC Director holds a certification in IECE (Interdisciplinary Early Childhood Education) and has over 20 years experience with children with delays/disabilities as well as children who are developing typically.

 • Inclusion of children with differing abilities is planned systematically.

 • Group activities are theme-related and strive to help children make important connections regarding ideas and concepts.